John White – CEO and Managing Director

 John graduated in Civil (Structural) Engineering from Virginia Tech and obtained his law degree from George Washington University.
 He regularly speaks and publishes on a host of patent topics.
 He is registered to practice before the USPTO and a member of the bar in Virginia, Pennsylvania, and the District of Columbia.

-Managing Director and Program Faculty
+Gary Smith – Director Emeritus and Program Faculty for Selected Programs

-Founder and Managing Director, Gary Smith served in the United Nations diplomatic corps as the Director of the Patent Cooperation Treaty (PCT) at The World Intellectual Property Organization (WIPO), Geneva, Switzerland from 1995 through 2002.
+Founder and Director Emeritus, Gary Smith served in the United Nations diplomatic corps as the Director of the Patent Cooperation Treaty (PCT) at The World Intellectual Property Organization (WIPO), Geneva, Switzerland from 1995 through 2002.
 Mr. Smith directed 500 staff from over 50 countries carrying out the legal, operational, administrative, and developmental activities of the treaty.
 During this period Mr. Smith oversaw reform that made the PCT system more user friendly and cost efficient.
 In addition, he lectured extensively and presented numerous workshops to patent offices and patent practitioners throughout the world on the use of the PCT system, including India, China, Singapore, Korea, The Philippines, Russia, Australia, Mexico and Brazil.

 Prior to his appointment at WIPO, Mr. Smith served 25 years at the USPTO as a patent examiner, Supervisory Primary Examiner, and Director of the PCT International Division.

-WIPO – Seminar Faculty
+Charles Pearson – Hague Seminar Faculty